Bavarian Brewing Co.

 ACQUIRING THE BREWERY OUT OF BANKRUPTCY

 The Schott Brothers had been involved in successful businesses before acquiring and reestablishing the Bavarian Brewing Co.
 They included a business their father had started, the J.M.
-Schott & Sons Cooperage, the Cincinnati Galvanizing Co, Schott Realty and a radio station, WFBE, which became WCPO after the brothers sold it.
+Schott & Sons Cooperage, the Cincinnati Galvanizing Company, Schott Realty and a radio station, WFBE (1200 AM), which became WCPO after the brothers sold it.
 The brothers had decades of experience working together in different types of businesses.
 (Please see The Schott Family.)
 Their experience in the cooperage business had given them some experience in the brewing business, and collectively the brothers had sufficient capital to invest in the brewery, which was previously lacking upon its reopening.

 PRE-WORLD WAR II (1938 - 1941)